mochaMM/guideline/source_en/ArchitectureInDetail/WebServiceDetail/REST.rst

 |

-| It is recommended to create a package named ``common``\  that stores common parts for REST API just under the route package that stores the REST API class and to create sub packages at functionality level.
+| It is recommended to create a package named ``common``\  that stores common parts for REST API just under the root package that stores the REST API class and to create sub packages at functionality level.
 | For example, a sub package that stores common parts which perform error handling is created with the name \ ``error``\ .
 | The class for exception handling created in the subsequent explanation, is stored in a package called \ ``org.terasoluna.examples.rest.api.common.error``\ .